HELP! We need more 91Z duty descriptions. If you got 'em, please donate by pasting into the form below. Thanks!

 Mechanical Maintenance Supervisor

-Serves as the Mechanical Maintenance Supervisor responsible for managing of a multi-functional Combat Support and Sustainment Battalion; supervise development and preparation of operations information and related data to ensure proper logistical support and technical assistance; contributes to staff development and data systems; provides mission guidance to one subordinate NCO; perform duties as senior Mechanic for 4,215 Soldiers assisting in planning, training, deployment, and redeployment operations at the Battalion level; responsible for the training, health, welfare, and discipline for one Soldiers and one NCOs.
+Serves as the Mechanical Maintenance Supervisor responsible for managing of a multi-functional Combat Support and Sustainment Battalion; supervises development and preparation of operations information and related data to ensure proper logistical support and technical assistance; contributes to staff development and data systems; provides mission guidance to one subordinate NCO; performs duties as senior Mechanic for 4,215 Soldiers assisting in planning, training, deployment, and redeployment operations at the Battalion level; responsible for the training, health, welfare, and discipline for one Soldiers and one NCOs.

 91Z50 Brigade Mechanical Maintenance Supervisor

-Serves as the Senior Maintenance Supervisor responsible for managing of a multi-functional Engineer Brigade maintenance program consisting of nine Battalions and a HHC; supervise development and preparation of operations information and related data to ensure proper logistical support and technical assistance; contributes to staff development and data systems; provides mission guidance to nine subordinate NCOs; perform duties as senior Mechanic for 4,215 Soldiers assisting in planning, training, deployment, and redeployment operations at the Brigade and Battalion level; responsible for the training, health, welfare, and discipline for two Soldiers and two NCOs.
+Serves as the Senior Maintenance Supervisor responsible for managing of a multi-functional Engineer Brigade maintenance program consisting of nine Battalions and a HHC; supervises development and preparation of operations information and related data to ensure proper logistical support and technical assistance; contributes to staff development and data systems; provides mission guidance to nine subordinate NCOs; performs duties as senior Mechanic for 4,215 Soldiers assisting in planning, training, deployment, and redeployment operations at the Brigade and Battalion level; responsible for the training, health, welfare, and discipline for two Soldiers and two NCOs.

 91Z First Sergeant